cdleon/ui-frameworks/README.md

   * [Airbnb JS Style Guide](https://github.com/airbnb/javascript) :gift_heart: - JavaScript Style Guide.
   * [Angular Style Guide](https://github.com/johnpapa/angular-styleguide) :gift_heart: - Angular Style Guide: A starting point for Angular development teams to provide consistency through good practices.
   * [Full Text Search in JavaScript](http://burakkanber.com/blog/machine-learning-full-text-search-in-javascript-relevance-scoring/) :gift_heart: - Full-text search, unlike most of the topics in this machine learning series, is a problem that most web developers have encountered at some point in their daily work.
+  * [Google JAvascript Style Guide](https://google.github.io/styleguide/javascriptguide.xml) :gift_heart: - JavaScript is the main client-side scripting language used by many of Google's open-source projects.
+This style guide is a list of dos and don'ts for JavaScript programs.
   * [Khan ACademy JS Style Guide](https://github.com/Khan/style-guides/blob/master/style/javascript.md) :gift_heart: - This guide is adapted from the jQuery style guide.
   * [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) :gift_heart: - A book series on JavaScript.
 - **Responsive**